anael-seghezzi/MAP-Elites-RISC/README.md

 [![Ex1](https://github.com/anael-seghezzi/MAP-Elites-RISC/blob/master/example/ex1.gif)](https://github.com/anael-seghezzi/MAP-Elites-RISC/blob/master/example/ex1_pong.c)

 A larger number of generation can progressively optimize the number of instruction and call.
-Here is one solution of the pong game found by MAP-Elites RISC :
+Here is one short and fast solution found by MAP-Elites RISC :

     5: load ($4, m[$5 + 0])
     29: less ($5, $7, $3)